awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.Patching.md

 +  **By using the AWS CLI** – Call the [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) AWS CLI command\.
 Specify the name of your DB instance for the `--db-instance-identifier` option and `true` for the `--auto-minor-version-upgrade` option\.
 Optionally, specify the `--apply-immediately` option to immediately enable this setting for your DB instance\.
 Run a separate `modify-db-instance` command for each DB instance in the cluster\.
 +  **By using the RDS API** – Call the [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) API operation and specify the name of your DB cluster for the `DBInstanceIdentifier` parameter and `true` for the `AutoMinorVersionUpgrade` parameter\.
 Optionally, set the `ApplyImmediately` parameter to `true` to immediately enable this setting for your DB instance\.
 Call a separate `ModifyDBInstance` operation for each DB instance in the cluster\.

- You can use a CLI command such as the following to check the status of the **Enable auto minor version upgrade** for all of the DB instances in your Aurora MySQL clusters\.
+ You can use a CLI command such as the following to check the status of the **Enable auto minor version upgrade** setting for all of the DB instances in your Aurora MySQL clusters\.

 ```
 aws rds describe-db-instances \